svnsvnsvn/ai-integration-architecture/README.md

 - [LangGraph Guide](https://langchain-ai.github.io/langgraph/) - for AI workflows
 - [ChromaDB Docs](https://docs.trychroma.com/) - for vector databases
 - [Ollama Models](https://ollama.ai/library) - for local AI models

+Feel free to fork, experiment, and make this code better!
+The goal is learning, not perfection.

 ---